 Holidays are the perfect time to get in contact with your customers.
 Good Dog’s adorable Valentine’s campaign is the perfect example of keeping it to the point, and even being a little bit subtle.

-SMS marketing is arguably an unrivalled marketing tool and the perfect companion to your email marketing campaigns and promotions.
+SMS marketing is arguably an unrivaled marketing tool and the perfect companion to your email marketing campaigns and promotions.
 And with great power comes great responsibility (as they say); by this we mean, you need to ensure your marketing campaigns are compliant with all relevant laws.
 And compliance isn’t the only thing you need to be thinking about.

-With the 160 character restriction and incredibly high open-rates, it’s vital that you’re keeping your messages concise while also convincing your customers to covert (be that shop during your promotions or simply visit your website to join your loyalty program).
+With the 160 character restriction and incredibly high open rates, it’s vital that you’re keeping your messages concise while also convincing your customers to covert (be that shop during your promotions or simply visit your website to join your loyalty program).
 There are numerous ways you can structure your campaigns and messaging, so keep an eye out for our upcoming blog on SMS Marketing 101.

 Until then, remember that SMS Campaigns are now available with Marsello as a Marsello Pro add-on feature.
 Learn more about the Marsello SMS Campaigns pricing.